 HAVE A QUESTION ABOUT THIS MODEL?

-Alternatively please feel free to send us an email below, or visit our contact page for more ways to get in touch.
+Please feel free to send us a message below, or visit our contact page for more ways to get in touch.

-The frameset will arrive fully prepared and ready to build.
-We fit the forks and headset and leave the fork steerer uncut.
+Your frameset will arrive fully prepared and ready to build with the forks and headset fitted and the fork steerer left uncut.

-If you have any special requirements please note these in the order notes.
+If you have any special requirements please let us know in the order notes.

-If you are outside of the EU, the inclusive VAT will be deducted automatically at checkout.
+If you are outside of the EU, the UK VAT at 20% included in our pricing will be deducted automatically at checkout.
 Learn more >

 Paris Cycles started in early 1940s by Harry Rensch, a close friend and neighbour of Monty Young.
 The lightweight thoroughbred red frames soon became sought after pieces, famous for their continental flair.
 Condor Cycles recreated what was formerly known as the Tour de France frame, using the original bi-lamination design.
 The result is the latest incarnation of Paris by Condor is a handmade lightweight, fillet brazed steel tubing with manganese and vanadium.
 Laser cut bi-laminations and a frame livery with a twist on a retro style icon crafted using modern technology.